 Just like on a plane, when the flight attendant is walking you through the instructions should the cabin lose pressure, you put your oxygen mask on first BEFORE you help the person beside you.
 What does this mean to you?
 You can’t help people if you are physically burned out.
 You can’t do your best work if you never take a break, don’t eat nourishing foods, and don’t rest enough.

-Acknowledge that your pain is real and important-
+Acknowledge that your pain is real and important.
+This form of self-care is so necessary.

-As first responders you may have the tendency to serve others first and put our own feelings off until a much later date.
+As first responders, you may have the tendency to serve others first and put off your own feelings until a much later date.
 Sometimes we minimize our own pain because we see others’ suffering as “worse”.

 First, I want you to trust that your feelings are normal, valid, and perfectly OK.
 The way you walk through this season doesn’t have to look like anyone else’s journey.